 - Weld the root pass with an upside-down “T”.

-- Between each pass, clean the slag.
+- Clean the slag.

 - Because the first bead probably has a convex surface, for the next pass you can use the box weave.
-It’s like a “Z” weave, but when you are at the sides, you whip the rod upwards for one-rod diameter.
-Then, bring it back halfway, make a brief pause and travel to the other side.
+It’s like a “Z” weave, but when you are at the sides, you whip the rod upwards for a one-rod diameter.
+Then, bring it back halfway, make a brief pause, and travel to the other side.
 A box weave makes the second bead more symmetrical.

 This YouTube video is old, but it shows all three techniques.

 For a single-pass open-root weld with a 6011, use a stringer bead, with or without a whipping movement, to create a small keyhole.
 A keyhole is a controlled burn-through at the leading edge of the puddle and offers complete root penetration.